 Urgent issues include an immediate risk of harm to person or property, severe personal or financial hardship, threat of removal of children, and warrant or lockout threats.

-Step 1: Apply to NCAT by completing the relevant application form.
+Step 1: Download and complete an NCAT application form.

-Step 2: Clearly write or mark "URGENT" on the application form and provide details about why it is urgent.
+Step 2: Clearly write or mark "URGENT" at the top of the application form and provide details about why it is urgent.

 Step 3: Attach supporting documents.
 For example, an apprehended violence order or police report, a medical certificate, or a written statement from a witness.

 You cannot apply online for an urgent application

 All applications in the Guardianship Division are reviewed on receipt to determine the level of risk being experienced by the person who is the subject of the application (‘the person’).
 The time taken for an application to be heard depends on a range of factors including:

 For some types of cases where urgent action is needed, you can apply to NCAT for interim (temporary) orders in addition to the main application.